user538295/swiftcompress/README.md

 swift test --filter CompressCommandTests
 ```

 The project maintains **95%+ test coverage** across all layers with comprehensive unit, integration, and E2E tests.
-Currently **390 tests passing** with 0 failures.
+See [STATUS.md](STATUS.md) for current test metrics.

 ## Performance